 It may be better to ship the item directly to the customer yourself.

 There are strict rules outlining what items are allowed in specific countries.
 For example, Australia prohibits used bedding, like sheets and comforters.
 Peru prohibits used clothing.
 Italy has a whopping 130 prohibitions, including anything made from animal hair or leather, or anything made with gold, such as jewelry, collectibles, or accessories.
 Sellers are responsible for understanding what can and cannot be shipped to different countries.
 Countries often establish these regulations to limit foreign competition for domestic manufacturers.

-Another reason for strict prohibitions is that the country is trying to prevent disease from entering.
-Perishable foods, plants, or anything living is not allowed in many countries because it may contain parasites or may be a biohazard in some way.
+Another reason for strict prohibitions is that the country is trying to prevent diseases from entering.
+Perishable foods, plants, or anything living is not allowed in many countries because they may contain parasites or may be biohazards in some way.
 Dangerous and hazardous items—including firearms, explosives, and radioactive items—typically are not allowed.

 Always check the USPS website that outlines the complete list of countries and prohibited items for each.
 Make sure to do your due diligence to verify the item you are selling is allowed in the countries you choose.

 If you are shipping through eBay's Global Shipping Program, all items are shipped USPS Priority Mail with insurance.
 If shipping direct, or not using the Global Shipping Program, you can self-insure through one of many third-party companies that offer that service.
 Most insurance costs about $1 per every $50 of the item's value.
 For example, if you sold a Lladro collectible ceramic statue for $200, the insurance would cost about $4.